Some landlords are better than others.

 9. Considers the wider neighbourhood

-Whilst landlords are primarily concerned with their own property and tenants, they should be responsible for the wider neighbourhood.
+Landlords are primarily concerned with their own property and tenants.
+But they should also hold some responsibility for the wider neighbourhood.

 A problem tenant, for example, might think their landlord is ‘good’ because they tolerate noisy behaviour.
-However, this is not good for the wider area.
+However, this is bad for the wider area.

-A good landlord should be available for neighbours to complain to if their tenants are distruptive.
+A good landlord should be available for neighbours to complain to if their tenants are disruptive.